Will robots ever be better caretakers than humans?

 Balancing reality

 The robotics category has long posed existential questions about the role technology should play in our lives.
-There’s been much debate around the concept of the “uncanny valley”–the relationship between how much a product resembles a human and how eerie it seems, as a result.
+There’s been much debate around the concept of the “uncanny valley”–the relationship between how much a product resembles a human and how eerie it seems as a result.
 This spans multiple categories, such as lifelike dolls, virtual reality, and even computer animation.

 Anthropomorphic robots can feel oh so familiar and hence, often inspire revulsion or confusion; other times, an unnatural connection.
-Ethically, what’s the balance between emulating lifelike beings and creating a wholly false dependency?
+Ethically, what’s the balance between emulating lifelike beings and creating a false dependency?

 In the case of robotic companions, this proves especially challenging considering that such products are constructed to work intimately with their users–on a daily basis.
 Some startups veer towards human-like or cartoon-ish appearances designed to seem overly friendly and cute.
 GenieConnect has saucer-like eyes and penguin-like arms that seem more Nickelodeon than elegant.
 Likewise, Blue Frog Robotics’ fully mobile Buddy the Robot features oversize anime eyes and exaggerated childlike facial expressions.

 A Blue Frog Robotics rep says Buddy was made to establish empathy with the user, thereby creating an emotional bond.
-The company says their research found that to overcome fear and skepticism of a robot in the home, it needs to look friendly.
+The company says its research found that to overcome fear and skepticism of a robot in the home, it needs to look friendly.
 Inspired by the Japanese “Kawaii” culture of cuteness, they designed Buddy with elements taken from lovable characters of science fiction movies, such as Star Wars.

 Intuition Robotics, however, clearly fashioned ElliQ as a sleek consumer electronics device with a robotic voice.
 ElliQ has no hands or face–not even eyes.
 “We don’t want to confuse the older adults in thinking that it’s anything more than it is, or creating the wrong expectations on the intelligence of the system or the fact that it is an electronic,” stresses Skuler.
 “It’s not a dog, and it’s not a person.
 So why would we pretend that it is?”